scala-steward/scala-fortify-docs/src/main/paradox/index.md

 ### 1.0.8 (April 26, 2018)

-* vulnerabilities involving Twirl templates are now reported as occurring in the original `.html` file, not the generated `.scala` file
+* vulnerabilities involving Twirl templates are now reported as occurring in the original `.html` file, not the generated `.scala` file (issue 159)

 ### 1.0.7 (March 14, 2018)